 The dry ingredients in a bowl.

-I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
-That doesn’t mean others will not work; I just have not tested other flours.
+Step 1: Add your dry ingredients to a large bowl and whisk to blend.
+I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend (pictured above.)
+That doesn’t mean others will not work; I have not tested other flours.

 Wet ingredients on dry ingredients ready to mix.

-Step 2: Pour in the wet ingredients and then add the optional pink natural food coloring.
+Step 2: Pour the wet ingredients and add the optional pink natural food coloring.
 I like to use more natural food colorings when I need to add a splash of color.
 These are much better for the body than the artificial food dyes.

 Pink cupcake batter in a bowl.

 This is the consistency of the gluten free pink lemonade cupcake batter.
+Use a large cookie scoop to drop the batter into each section of the cupcake pan.

 The baked pink cupcakes in a muffin tin.

-If you don’t use liners, run a butter knife around the outer edge of each cupcake.
+Step 3: Bake at 350º F for 18-20 minutes.
+Note: baking time will vary depending on the size and depth of your cupcake pan.
+If you don’t use parchment paper liners and use a gluten free baking spray, run a butter knife around the outer edge of each cupcake.
 You don’t have to do this, but it gives a little extra insurance that they won’t stick to the pan.

 The pink lemonade frosting in a stand mixer bowl.